jheddings/schmowser/README.md

 to the dictConfig syntax under a `Logging` section in the user configuration file.
 To disable logging, simply remove this section.

+## Performance

+On my MacBook Pro, using Python directly to process links takes about 0.2 sec.
+On the same system, using `open` for links with Schmowser takes up to 0.5 sec with an average of 0.35 sec.
+The same call to `open` using Safari take 0.1 sec or less.

 ## Troubleshooting

 Enabling logging may give you some clues about what's happening with the app.
 Set the levels